prometheus/busybox/README.md

 The following files are added (taken from Debian) to fix some common issues:

-- `/etc/ssl/certs/ca-certificates.crt` : for HTTS support
+- `/etc/ssl/certs/ca-certificates.crt` : for HTTPS support
 - `/usr/share/zoneinfo` : for timezones

 ### prom/busybox:glibc : glibc